Editable resources

 Adaptable tools for personalised, client-centred therapy.

-Psychology Tools offers a selection of worksheets in editable Word® and PowerPoint® formats, allowing clinicians to modify content while maintaining the evidence-informed structure of each tool.
+Psychology Tools offers a selection of resources in editable Word® and PowerPoint® formats, allowing clinicians to modify content while maintaining the evidence-informed structure of each tool.

 Only some resources are available in editable formats, but where offered, they provide flexibility for clinicians who want to personalise materials without compromising clinical fidelity.